eth-hci-course/hci-project-hci2021-group-14/README.md

 ## Data Analysis

+(For the sake of readability, the result-numbers are rounded to 3 signifacant figures, the more excact numbers can be found [here](/Deliverables/Study/console_output.txt))

 ### Time Needed to Complete Task
 Here you can see our study result as a bar chart, with variant A in blue and variant B in orange:
 ![](/Deliverables/Study/Figure_1_time.png)

+The A variant has a mean of about 266 seconds and a standard deviation of about 125 seconds.
+The B variant has a mean of about 156 seconds and a standard deviation of about 49.1 seconds.

+As the time needed to complete the task is interval data, we first ran a Shapiro-Wilk test (with alpha = 0.05) on each variant, to see if they could reasonably be assumed to be the result of a normal distribution.
+We got a p-value of 0.131

 ### Lostness Factor
 Here you can see our study result as a bar chart, with variant A in blue and variant B in orange: